interledger/rafiki/infrastructure/local/peer-setup.md

 }
 ```

-Next, run the following query to add liquidity for the peer instance
+Next, run the following query to add liquidity for the secondary instance

 Query: